 So the view from the pool house is quite fine.
 My heart does flip flops between happiness, melancholy, mild concern (usually about money and health) and great joy.
 We are so grateful for our time here, our dear friends, all those who support us in so many ways, and the opportunity to live out this crazy dream.
 It’s pretty awesome and we are very lucky.
 I hope you’ll join us on our journey.

 Remember that we are always available to you and your friends and family for custom trip planning to Italy, France, Ireland and all of Europe.
-Euro Travel Coach also has an exciting small group trip to Tuscany planned for May 2018.
-You can reach me at email@example.com.
+Euro Travel Coach also has an exciting small group trip to Tuscany planned for May 2019 and a great small group trip to Piedmont in October 2019.
+You can reach me at firstname.lastname@example.org.
 I would love to help you make your travel dreams to Europe come true!